Creative-Baby-Shower-Ideas.com

 Daisy cake submitted to baby diaper cakes gallery by:

-Raksha B. from the Sydney, Austraila
+Raksha B. from the Sydney, Australia

 RECIPE: I rolled each diaper individually in tissue paper to make sure they are hygienic to use and remain dust proof.
 After that started to arrange the diapers on the bases and secured them with a ribbon.
 The bottom 2 tiers were easily arranged.
-For the top most tier I used a toilet paper roll and glued it to the centre of the base.
+For the top most tier I used a toilet paper roll and glued it to the center of the base.
 I arranged the diapers around it.
 Once done I arranged the cake tiers one on top the other.
 I cut the stems and inserted the white flowers on the top tier through the hole in the toilet paper roll and tied the yellow and green ribbons around the tiers.
 Then I used the bright yellow flowers and leaves and arranged them on the point where I glued the ribbons.
 I stuck to birds on the top tier.
-To make the yellow ribbon dressier I used yellow flowers and pearl pins and stuck them equi-distant from each other.
+To make the yellow ribbon dressier I used yellow flowers and pearl pins and stuck them equidistant from each other.
 This cake is for my Sister in Law's Baby Shower.
 She is expecting her first child in Feb and we're all very excited to welcome the newest addition to our lovely family!

 Daisy cake submitted to baby diaper cakes gallery by: